KMXB: HD2

 KMXB-HD2 aired an 1980s/1990s hits format, branded as "Rewind 94.1", which was previously located on sister station KXTE-HD2.

 On October 11, 2018, KMXB-HD2 switched to an LGBTQ talk/EDM format from Entercom, branded as "Out Now".
 On November 1, 2018, the station rebranded as Channel Q.

-During the run of the 2024 National Association of Broadcasters convention (typically shortened to "The NAB Show", and held annually at the Las Vegas Convention Center) in April of that year, KMXB-HD2 temporarily flipped to a micro-format branded as "Audacy Innovation Radio, Live from NAB", carrying an assortment of different formats with Audacy's in-house staffers running them; the intention was to show off new broadcasting innovations done to the equipment by both Audacy and broadcast system manufacturer Super Hi-Fi, and would effectively serve as a test run for new broadcasting equipment to be used on Audacy HD-broadcast stations nationwide, with the announcement made shortly after the convention on April 18; the station reverted to the Channel Q format at that time.
+During the run of the 2024 National Association of Broadcasters (NAB) convention (typically shortened to "The NAB Show", and held annually at the Las Vegas Convention Center) in April of that year, KMXB-HD2 temporarily flipped to a micro-format branded as "Audacy Innovation Radio, Live from NAB", carrying an assortment of different formats with Audacy's in-house staffers running them; the intention was to show off new broadcasting innovations done to the equipment by both Audacy and broadcast system manufacturer Super Hi-Fi, and would effectively serve as a test run for new broadcasting equipment to be used on Audacy HD-broadcast stations nationwide, with the announcement made shortly after the convention on April 18; the station reverted to the Channel Q format at that time.

 HD3

-KMXB-HD3 serves as the originating station for translator station K268CS (101.5 FM), which carries the talk radio programming formerly heard on KDWN (720 AM) until March 2023.
+KMXB-HD3 serves as the originating station for translator station K268CS (101.5 FM), which carries the conservative talk programming formerly heard on KDWN (720 AM) until March 2023.
 It continues to be branded "101.5 K-Dawn".
+Some programming from Audacy's other conservative talk station in the market, KXNT (840 AM), will be merged into "K-Dawn" concurrent with the September 2026 closure of KXNT.